Pet Laser Therapy (LLLT) or Photobiomodulation (PBM)

 We have also found that the use of laser in dogs and cats accelerates wound healing as well as the rate of bone fracture repair.
 Additionally, post-surgical treatments significantly speed up the rate of recovery of pet companions.

-Pet Laser in Chronic Kidney Disease
+Pet Laser Treatment for Chronic Kidney Disease

 Laser therapy for the treatment of chronic kidney disease is one of the only current therapies that appears to positively affect quality of life and length of survival.
 As one of the first practices to be involved in this application we collaborate with other doctors in this area of research both on the human and veterinary side of medicine.
 Utilizing laser for cats and dogs in the treatment of kidney disease has significantly changed the discussion with clients and the course of the disease.